 Chairperson: Donna Hamilton

-• December 11– No Pretty Pictures: A Child of War by Anita Lobel.
+- December 11– No Pretty Pictures: A Child of War by Anita Lobel.
 This is a biography of the author, a well-known book illustrator, growing up in WWII Nazi Poland.
 This will be our traditional “carry-in” salad luncheon at 12 noon at the home of member Gloria Brown.
+Leader: Donna Hamilton.

 - January 8 — The Secret Wife by Gill Paul.
-Leader: Carol Kushmider.
-Host: TBA.
+Leader: Group.
+Host: Judy Smith.

-• February — Walking with the Wind: A Memoir of the Movement by John Lewis.
+- February 12 — Walking with the Wind: A Memoir of the Movement by John Lewis.
 This is a first hand account of the civil rights movement by a Georgia congressman.
 Host: Paula Banks.
 Leader: Virginia Jeandrevin.

 READING LIST 2016-2017